-James Antoniou, head of wills and LPAs at the Co-op said: “Many people do not realise that without a lasting power of attorney, nobody has the legal authority to manage their financial affairs and welfare, if they become unable to do so.”
+James Antoniou, head of estate planning at Co-op Legal Services, said: “Many people do not realise that without a lasting power of attorney, nobody has the legal authority to manage their financial affairs and welfare, if they become unable to do so.”

 “Unfortunately, anyone can be impacted by an accident or illness at any time, so putting it in place is not really about how old you are, it’s more about just being smart and on the ball.”

 Who can be an attorney and what can they control?